-From several aspects, the proposed project’s values highly correlate with the ones of basic science; it offers an exploratory, open ended research process, which seeks to add new knowledge to the field of solar design as well as to reinforce the connection between environmental design and engineering.
-By putting the analytical approach at the center, rather than the application of it in practice, this project will result in a new computational foundation for future solar-driven research, development, and design.
+The values of the proposed project closely align with those of basic science: it offers an exploratory, open-ended research process that seeks to add new knowledge to the field of solar design and to reinforce the connection between environmental design and engineering.
+By focusing on an analytical approach rather than its practical application, this project will provide a new computational foundation for future solar-driven research, development, and design.